mohamedmx/Flutter-installer/README.md

 + Defining the path of Java JDK in the Windows environment variables Automatically

 Now you are ready to start developing with a flutter

+> You can also install a custom version by clicking on the manual install button.
+You can choose from all the proposed flutter versions